 In this tutorial, you're going to learn about the basics of confidence intervals.
 Specifically you will focus on:

 Some background is that sampling error is the inherent variability in the process of sampling.
-In a random sample, it occurs when you use a statistic, like a sample mean, to estimate the parameter, like a population mean.
-You won't always get exactly right on with the sample mean.
-Use it to estimate the population mean.
-The idea is that you can be close.
+In a random sample, it occurs when we use a statistic, like a sample mean, to estimate the parameter, like a population mean.
+We won't always get exactly right on with the sample mean, but we can use it to estimate the population mean.
+The idea is that we can be close.

-When you take a larger samples you're going to be, on average, closer.
+When we take a larger sample, we're going to be, on average, closer.
 The sampling error, which is the amount by which the sample statistic is off from the population parameter, decreases.
-The sampling error decreases.
-You get more consistently close values to the parameter when you take samples.
-When you calculate a margin of error in a study, you are approximating the sampling error.
+We get more consistently close values to the parameter when we take larger samples.
+When we calculate a margin of error in a study, we are approximating the sampling error.

-When you take a sample, you try to obtain values that accurately represent what's going on in the population.
+When we take a sample, we try to obtain values that accurately represent what's going on in the population.

-An example would be if you took a simple random sample of 500 people getting ready for an upcoming election, in a town of 10,000, and found that 285 of those 500 plan to vote for a particular candidate.
-Your best guess, for the true proportion, in the population of the town that will vote for candidate y is the proportion that you got in your sample.
-285 out of 500, which is 57% of the town.
-That's your best guess but you might be off by a little bit.
+An example would be if we took a simple random sample of 500 people getting ready for an upcoming election, in a town of 10,000, and found that 285 of those 500 plan to vote for a particular candidate.
+Our best guess, for the true proportion, in the population of the town that will vote for Candidate Y, is the proportion that we got in our sample.
+The proportion is 285 out of 500, which is 57% of the town.
+That's our best guess, but we might be off by a little bit.

-You don't know if the true proportion of people who will vote for that candidate is 57%, and that's why you report a margin of error in your poll.
-From the margin of error you can create what's called a confidence interval.
-And it looks like this.
+We don't know if the true proportion of people who will vote for that candidate is 57%, and that's why we report a margin of error in our poll.
+From the margin of error, we can create what's called a confidence interval.

-The confidence interval is your point estimate, which is your best guess from your simple random sample, in this case it was 57%, plus or minus the margin of error.
-You believe you are within a certain amount of the right answer with your point estimate.
+The confidence interval is our point estimate, which is our best guess from our simple random sample.
+In this case, it was 57%, plus or minus the margin of error.
+We believe we are within a certain amount of the right answer with our point estimate.

 The margin of error depends on two things.

-For instance, if you want to be very confident that you're going to accurately describe what percent of people are going to vote for that particular candidate, you have to go out a little bit further on each side.
-Maybe you have to go out plus or minus 5%, as opposed to plus or minus 3%.
+2.Confidence level.
+We're going to discuss this more later, but a higher confidence level results in a larger margin of error.
+For instance, if we want to be very confident that we're going to accurately describe what percent of people are going to vote for that particular candidate, we have to go out a little bit further on each side.
+Maybe we have to go out plus or minus 5%, as opposed to plus or minus 3%.

 Have a look: